Topological invariance of quantum homogeneous spaces of type $B$ and $D$: Preliminaries

-\bcrlre $\phi_{\omega_{2n}}$ is a faithful representation of $C(SO_{q}(2n+1)/SO_q(2n-1))$. \ecrlre \prf It is easy to see that any irreducible representation factors through $\phi_{\omega_{2n}}$ as, $\omega_k$ is a subword of $\omega_{2n}$.
-This proves the claim. \\ We will illustrate these representations through diagrams, with further detailed provided in $\cite{BhuSau-2023aa}$.
+\begin{proof} It is easy to see that any irreducible representation factors through $\phi_{\omega_{2n}}$ as, $\omega_k$ is a subword of $\omega_{2n}$.
+This proves the claim. \end{proof}

+We will illustrate these representations through diagrams, with further detailed provided in $\cite{BhuSau-2023aa}$.
 In these diagrams, each path from node $i$ on the left to node $j$ on the right represents an endomorphism acting on the Hilbert space given at top of the diagram.
 Here, the arrows denote operators explicitly defined in \cite[Section 3]{BhuSau-2023aa}.
 As an example, consider the case where $n=3$ and $w=s_1s_2s_3s_2$.
 The representation $\phi_{\omega}$ corresponds to Figure 1.